 The following is a partial list of additional legal issues that a buyer should seek to resolve in the purchase agreement:

 - Use an asset purchase method.
 In general, buyers should use their best efforts to negotiate an asset purchase to reduce the risk of paying unknown and/or unwanted obligations of the seller and to obtain a higher tax basis in the purchased assets.
-Buyers should discuss whether to use an asset purchase or an entity purchase acquisition method with their advisors because there are exceptions to the general rule that the asset purchase method is the preferred method.
+Buyers should discuss whether to use an asset purchase or an entity purchase acquisition method with their advisers because there are exceptions to the general rule that the asset purchase method is the preferred method.

 - For entity purchases.
 A buyer that agrees to an entity purchase (rather than an asset purchase) needs an especially tough purchase agreement that: (i) describes all obligations of the company that the buyer is willing to allow the company to pay after closing, and (ii) obligates the seller to indemnify and hold the buyer harmless for all obligations of the company paid or incurred by the company after closing that were not expressly agreed to be paid in the purchase agreement.